scipy-conference/scipy_proceedings/papers/klaus_greff/paper.rst

 ..
 MENTION? removes duplication

-When an experiment is started, Sacred detects imported packages and determines their version-numbers by inspection.
+When an experiment is started, Sacred detects imported packages and determines their version numbers by inspection.
-This detection will catch all dependencies that are imported from the main file before the experiment was started and covers most usecases.
+This detection will catch all dependencies that are imported from the main file before the experiment was started and covers most use cases.
 It might, however, miss certain nested imports, so further dependencies can be added manually using

 .. code-block:: python